AO (American Optical) Spencer Microscope Manuals and Catalogs

 2. The AO Series 10 Catalog (3.65 MB).
 Also this pdf version of the 1974 catalog kindly contributed by Carl Hunsinger.

 3 The AO Series 10 Darkfield Manual (0.65 MB).
 Also this pdf version kindly contributed by Carl Hunsinger.
 Mickey Makay contributed this earlier pdf version from the 'black scope' era of the 1940's.
+Tom Woods also contributed a guide to the condensers and funnel stops.

 4. The AO Series 10 PhaseStar Manual (8.01 MB pdf from www.science-info.org/micro/docs/AO-Spenser/)